mpashkovskiy/express-oas-generator/README.md

 In order to generate documentation, we need to analyze both **responses** and **requests**.

 The tricky thing is - one handler must be placed as the very first middleware of the express app, and the other must be the very last.
+It is needed to intercept all the data (headers and payload) coming in and out out the app.

-In the `expressOasGenerator.init()` method, we assume you that place it straight after initializing the express app.
+In the `expressOasGenerator.init()` method, we assume that you place it straight after initializing the express app.
-We create a `setTimeout` of `1000` miliseconds, and then we place the other handler, to make sure it's the last middleware.
+Inside we place response intercept middleware and then we call `setTimeout` with `1000` miliseconds to make sure we place our request intercept middleware as the very last one.

-The basic approach is error-prone
+The basic approach is error-prone because:

-* if you have heavy initialization logic

-if it takes longer than a second, then the request handler will be placed, and it would not be the last middleware of the app.
+* if you have heavy initialization logic it can take longer than a second, then the request handler will be placed, and it would not be the last middleware of the app.

-* if you want to start using the API as soon as possible

-in this case, requests would not be handled until the `1000` milisecond `setTimeout` passes and applies the request middleware.
+* if you want to start using the API as soon as possible requests would not be handled until the `1000` milisecond `setTimeout` passes and applies the request middleware.

 This could occur, for example, if you start your express server and then run the API tests immidiately - that wouldn't work.
 You'd have to start your server and then make your tests wait a second before the request middleware is applied.

 ## (Optional) Additions to your package.json